Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Numerical Results

 Fig. \ref{fig:linear_synthetic_sgd} shows the communication cost (in $\texttt{BPV}(r)$) and the convergence speed (in seconds) under various batch sizes used for the SGD-based $\Q$-subproblem solving.
 The setting for this experiment is the same as in Fig.~\ref{fig:linear_synthetic_small_conv}, including the same constant step size.
 One can see from Fig.~\ref{fig:linear_synthetic_sgd} [right] that with smaller batch sizes, \texttt{CuteMaxVar} converges faster in terms of time due to the reduced computation load at the nodes.
 However with very small batch sizes, e.g., 10, \texttt{CuteMaxVar} does not converge well.
 This is expected, since using a larger batch size makes the variance of the gradient estimation (proportional to $\sigma^2$) smaller, which improves convergence, per Theorem~\ref{thm:linear_convergence}.

+Fig.~\ref{fig:linear_synthetic_small_views} shows the communication cost (in $\texttt{BPV}(r)$) and the convergence speed (in seconds) under various numbers of views.
+One can see that the performance of the proposed method does not deteriorate when $I$ grows from 10 to 100.
+Even when $I=100$, the \texttt{CuteMaxVar} almost always has the same objective value as that of \texttt{AltMaxVar} in {\it every} iteration.

-Figs.~\ref{fig:linear_synthetic_large_bits} and \ref{fig:linear_synthetic_large_sgd} use a large-scale synthetic dataset to evaluate the proposed method.
+Figs.~\ref{fig:linear_synthetic_large_bits} uses a large-scale synthetic dataset to evaluate the proposed method.
 In both figures, $\Z$, $\A_i$, and $\bm N_i$, are sparse random Gaussian matrices whose nonzero elements have zero mean and unit variance.
 The density of $\X_i$ is defined as $\rho_i = \frac{{\rm nnz}(\X_i)}{JN}$, where ${\rm nnz}(\cdot)$ counts the number of non-zero elements of its argument.
 Due to the large size of this simulation, we present the results averaged from 5 Monte Carlo trials (as opposed to 50 in the previous smaller cases).
 In this simulation, we use $\rho =\rho_i= 0.02$ for all $i$.
 We set $(J,N_i,D,K,I,\nu_i) =$ $(50000, 2000, 200, 5, 3,0.01)$.
 We use $\widetilde{K}=50$ for \texttt{MSLVA}.
 Fig.~\ref{fig:linear_synthetic_large_bits} shows the communication cost and the convergence rate (in iterations) under different compression levels.
 We observe that using $q=3$ costs the least communication overhead.
-Fig.~\ref{fig:linear_synthetic_large_sgd} shows the communication cost and convergence rate (in seconds) for various batch sizes of SGD.
-The results obtained are similar to the small-size case in previous simulations.